maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Images
 ------

 Just like with icons, images pack a lot of design punch.
 People are also much more responsive to pictures, especially of faces.
-Every time I've ever participated in eye tracking studies of users browsing a website, their eyes always gravitate towards people's faces.
+In eye tracking studies I have participated in, users gravitated  heaviest on people's faces.

-[20 Examples of Effective Image Usage in Web Design][Effective Image Use]
+[20 Examples of Effective Image Usage in Web Design][Effective Image Use] [21 Inspiring Examples of Big Images in Web Design][Big Images] [19 Inspiring Examples of Text Over Images in Web Design][Text Over Images]

 [jQuery Anystretch][]
 [Backstretch][]

-[19 Inspiring Examples of Text Over Images in Web Design][Text Over Images] [21 Inspiring Examples of Big Images in Web Design][Big Images]